xsf0105/react-ssr/README.md

-This repo is a boilerplate for React-Babel-Webpack project.
-You could use it as a base to build your own web app.
+This repo is a project for React-Babel-Webpack project.
+You can use it to learn you wanted!

 ## Features